GDTS: Goal-Guided Diffusion Model with Tree Sampling for Multi-Modal Pedestrian Trajectory Prediction: RESULTS

-\textbf{Discussion} Results in Table \ref{table:eth_ucy} show that our model achieves comparable accuracy with MID and LED in the ETH/UCY dataset while outperforming all of the goal-based methods except \textsf{Y}-net, even without considering the interaction between pedestrians.
-Furthermore, the results of experiments on the SDD are also reported in Table \ref{tab:SDD}.
-With the explicit leveraging of goal information, the FDE$_{20}$ of GBD-TS is only larger than LED in a small margin, and smaller than all of the other compared methods.
-Meanwhile, our method achieves the best ADE$_{20}$, further confirming the effectiveness of GBD-TS.
-Since SDD is substantially larger than the ETH/UCY dataset, we argue that our method is more suitable for datasets with larger sizes.
+\textbf{Discussion} Results in Table \ref{table:eth_ucy} show that our model achieves comparable accuracy in the ETH/UCY dataset.
+Furthermore, results of experiments on the SDD are reported in Table \ref{table:SDD}.
+With the combination of explicit guide guidance and diffusion denoising, our model achieves the best ADE$_{20}$ and FDE$_{20}$ among all compared methods.
+Results in inD shown in Table \ref{table:inD} are in line with the previous table, further confirming the effectiveness of GDTS.
+Since SDD and inD are substantially larger than the ETH/UCY dataset, we argue that our method is more suitable for datasets with larger sizes.